 When conference rooms are disheveled, suspicious items pose a threat or injuries occur without warning – who’s to blame?

-3. Are you really ready for early retirement?
+3. Are you ready for early retirement?

 Keep an eye on inefficiencies to keep your organization humming and from losing your job.